-If you want to get the most out of your workouts, there are many things you should do after a workout to improve your muscle recovery, keep your body feeling fresh, and prepare for your next workout.
+Well, there are several other choices you can and should make to get the most out of your workouts.
+The things you do after a workout can and should improve your muscle recovery, keep your body feeling fresh and prepare you for your next workout.

-The first thing you should do after each workout is a proper cool-down for your muscles.
-Remember, do not rush for the exit just after you have completed your work out.
-If you have a limited amount of time, even 5-minutes of cool-down can make a difference!
+The first thing you should do after a workout is a proper cool-down for your muscles.
+Instead of completing your last exercise and heading for the changing room or the exit, using even 5-minutes for a cool-down can make a huge difference!

-Foam rolling or using another type of self massage tool might be a little painful or uncomfortable to do just after your workout, but, it is very important.
-You need to loosen your muscles so that they can circulate waste out, and bring in good nutrients.
+Foam rolling or using another type of self-massage tool after a workout will help loosen your muscles so that they can circulate waste out, and bring in good nutrients.

 Not only will skipping your stretching session have a negative impact on your muscle growth, but it will also increase your risk of injury and increase the likelihood you experience painful DOMS.

-After a workout, you must accept the fact that you need to remove all the metabolic waste that has just left your body, and at the same time respect the plight of other people’s noses that are around you the whole day!
+After a workout, it is important to shower as quickly as possible because you must remove all the metabolic waste from your hair and skin that has just left your body, and at the same time respect the plight of other people’s noses that are around you the whole day!

 And no, a lot of cologne is not the solution to this!